mauriciogeneroso/robotic-hoover-algorithm/README.md

 ### How to use the API

-1. The API will be run on 8080 port, that is will be run on http://localhost:8080
+1. The API will be running on 8080 port, that will be run on http://localhost:8080
 2. The API uri is `robotic-hoover` and the endpoint to execute the algorithm is `execute`
-3. Should be used POST verb to send the informations.
+3. Should be used POST verb to send the information.

 The complete URI is `POST http://localhost:8080/robotic-hoover/execute`.
-Informations need be send on body and the instructions for input and output are bellow.
+Information need to be sending on body and the instructions for input and output are bellow.

 ### How to connect to database